How can I budget without struggling? I can't! Is not possible!

 3 Reasons to Help You Budget Without Struggling

 I remember thinking that budgeting was such a struggle, that it wasn’t for me.
 The reality is that I was doing it all wrong; I was irritated and annoyed that I was doing something I didn't want to do at all.

-A budget was the rich, for other people that had money that allowed them to budget.
+A budget was for the wealthy, for other people that had money that allowed them to budget.
 It wasn't for me.

-The negative attitude didn't help me at all and it made creating my budget any easy.
+The negative attitude didn't help me at all, and it didn't make creating my budget any easy.
 We all know that when we are dealing with fixing our finances is not easy at all and adding this attitude made it even worst!

 Let's be real here for a minute and talk about the top reason we are in a financial mess, us.
 We are the reason we are in debt.
 I was the reason that in less than two years I was over $14,000 in debt and counting.

 - 8 Tips On How To Not Spend Money This Month

 - 10 Things You Shouldn't Buy When You Are Struggling Financially